gabegoodoi/m14_personal_dashboard_application_with_graph_ql/README.md

 # User Dashboard Application

+This app was created for module 14 of Coding Temple which covers API GraphQL.

 This app provides a comprehensive dashboard where users can manage their personal profile, posts, albums, and todos with functionality powered by GraphQL.

 ## Features